 Safety, emergencies: Crime is very low on the island although there is always some risk everywhere.
 Be prudent and discreet with valuables, cash, and tempting possessions, especially at the public beach parks.
 Holmes Beach has a police force and fire service.
 Emergency call number is 911.

-Hurricanes: In the North Atlantic, tropical cyclones or typhoons are called hurricanes.
-The time of year they form is during the hot summer months, officially June through November but most commonly in August and September.
+Hurricanes: In the North Atlantic, hurricanes form during the hot summer months, officially June through November but most commonly in August and September.
 Sometimes earlier and later storms can be a threat.
 Accurate forecasting and monitoring allows early warning of any possible danger.
 At least 3 – 7 days notice is likely and if necessary, preparation or evacuation of the island shores to inland safety is easily planned long before there is any risk of danger to life and property.
+Consider travel cancellation insurance to reduce financial loss of prepaid deposits.